Concerto for Tuba and Wind Band

 To submit a performance please join The Wind Repertory Project

-- MIT Wind Ensemble (Frederick Harris, conductor; Kenneth Amis, tuba) - 1 May 2010
+- Massachusetts Institute of Technology (Cambridge) Wind Ensemble (Frederick Harris, conductor; Kenneth Amis, tuba) - 1 May 2010

 Works for Winds by this Composer